saezlab/pypath/docs/index.rst

    pa.kegg_pathways()
    pa.signor_pathways()

 SignaLink assigns pathway annotations to proteins, while the other resources assignes this to interactions (at least the data read this way).
 In addition, proteins classified as autophagy proteins in the Autophagy Regulatory Network will appear as a SignaLink pathway named `Autophagy`.
-To have uniform annotations for both proteins and interactions, use this method to do the necessary conversion:
+To have uniform annotations (from all sources, for both proteins and interactions, with ``<source>_pathways`` attribute names), use this method to do the necessary conversion:

 .. code-block:: python